mhusseinsh/CarND-Behavioral-Cloning-P3/README.md

 The fact that all the included files in this repo can be easily reused and generalized.
 This is simply by using the [`config.yaml`](https://github.com/mhusseinsh/CarND-Behavioral-Cloning-P3/blob/master/config.yaml) file which allows the user to define the data path, preprocessing and training parameters.
 Once the user is done with finalizing this file, he can simply run the training through `python main.py config.yaml`.

 The [`main.py`](https://github.com/mhusseinsh/CarND-Behavioral-Cloning-P3/blob/master/main.py) will initialize the preprocessing, model, and visualization classes with the predefined parameters in the configurations and then will start calling the methods for loading, preprocessing data and then training the network.

 The [`preprocess.py`](https://github.com/mhusseinsh/CarND-Behavioral-Cloning-P3/blob/master/preprocess.py) file contains all data loading and preprocessing methods, it also has the option to download the data from any external cloud drive using the `wget` which is defined in the shell script [`getData.sh`](https://github.com/mhusseinsh/CarND-Behavioral-Cloning-P3/blob/master/getData.sh) if and only if the data is not existing in the directory.
+It also includes a
+`python-generator` which generates data for training rather than storing the data in the memory.

 The [`model.py`](https://github.com/mhusseinsh/CarND-Behavioral-Cloning-P3/blob/master/model.py) file contains the code for training and saving the convolution neural network.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.
+It also calls the `generator` to retrieve training and validation batches.

 The [`visualization.py`](https://github.com/mhusseinsh/CarND-Behavioral-Cloning-P3/blob/master/visualization.py) file contains all visualization functions to save the network architecture, and loss plots.